-- Dormitories in preschools. - Technical service areas including lifts Lighting for works of art. - Workplace lighting, worktop lighting and lighting fitted into technical installations and equipment. - Emergency lighting and lighting in bomb shelters. - Rooms or spaces in residential care facilities, where lighting for safety reasons cannot switch off. - Rooms or spaces in warehouse buildings where lighting for safety reasons needs be controlled by manually during work hours. - For classrooms, rooms for group working and studying: The lighting should switch off automatically when the room is not in use.
-However, manual light switches can be used to control the lighting during use of the room. - For auditoriums, concert halls, theatres, cinemas, exhibition halls, rooms for religious ceremonies: The lighting should switch off automatically when the room is not in use.
-However, manual light switches can be used to control the lighting during use of the room. - For common areas in e.g., student housing, co-living apartments and residential care facilities: The lighting should switch off automatically when the room is not in use.
+- Dormitories in preschools. - Technical service areas including lifts Lighting for works of art. - Workplace lighting, worktop lighting and lighting fitted into technical installations and equipment. - Emergency lighting and lighting in bomb shelters. - Rooms or spaces in residential care facilities, where lighting for safety reasons cannot switch off. - For classrooms, rooms for group working and studying as well as common areas in e.g., student housing, co-living apartments, homes for the elderly or persons with disabilities: The lighting should switch off automatically when the room is not in use.
 However, manual light switches can be used to control the lighting during use of the room. - Description of the automatic demand control for indoor and outdoor lighting in accordance with the requirement. - Product sheet or other product information stating that the outdoor light fixtures are well shielded from the sky with <0.5% light above the horizontal line of the light fixture.